atulkumargond/movieapp/README.md

 # movieapp
-A movie webApp providing users information  about movies.
+A movie webApp providing movie information to users.